tpayne/kubernetes-examples/YAML/StatefulSets/README.md

 This repo contains an example which shows how to do StatefulSets using Kubernetes.

-StatefulSets are used to set state between pods, so that when one goes down the state (data) is maintained.
+StatefulSets are used to maintain machine names and IP addressed between pod restarts.

 Dependencies
 ------------